Phenix Glossary of Terms

 For each platform, the SDK APIs are split into two main categories: Express and Low-Level.
 The Express APIs simplify integration, automatically recover from stream failures, and handle edge cases such as network reconnects.

 In general, logic is not in the object itself but in APIs used to access the object (using composition plus object-orientation; APIs are separate from the object types).
-For example, if you create a room using the Room Express API, you won't be able to use High Availability (HA) even if you use the Channel Express API to manage the channel.
-HA is only available if you create a channel with HA using the Channel Express API.

 A channel is a special type of room that contains only one piece of content at a time, designed specifically for use with the "one to many" use case, such as the broadcast of content from a single source to many audience members.
 Channels use a simplified set of APIs for publishing and viewing.